Antarctic Circle Christmas Expedition Micro Cruise by Air

 Strait Of Magellan Puerto Natales Chile Shutterstock Secret Atlas

-Arrive in Puerto Natales, Chile
+Arrive at Weskar Lodge in Puerto Natales, Chile

 Day 02